ChrisWhealy/edge-cdn-store/README.md

 From a technical perspective, to implement a correct, scalable and robust cache layer from scratch is a highly complex task requiring both specialist skills and an extended period of development time.

-From an entirely pragmatic perspective, this is likely beyond the reach of a small company such as Wasmer - and even if a home-grown product was somehow built successfully, if that product could not demonstrate at least feature parity with existing CDN offerings, then the presence of an under-performing product risks undermining customer confidence.
+From an entirely pragmatic perspective, this is likely beyond the reach of a small company such as Wasmer - and even if a home-grown product were somehow to be built successfully, if that product could not demonstrate at least feature parity with existing CDN offerings, then its presence risks undermining customer confidence.

-Consequently, it makes sense for Wasmer to use Open Source Rust software delivered by a CDN specialist company such as Cloudflare as they have already done the technical "heavy lifting" for us; specifically, their Pingora framework.
+Consequently, it makes sense for Wasmer to use Open Source Rust software delivered by a CDN specialist company such as Cloudflare as they have already done the technical "heavy lifting".

-This would involve using both the `pingora-proxy` and the `pingora-cache` crates.

 Such an approach allows Wasmer to implement the required functionality at a lower cost and results in a much smaller operational burden.

+Cloudflare's Rust-based Pingora framework is a candidate here; specifically, the `pingora-proxy` and `pingora-cache` crates.

 From a product perspective however, even after an edge-cache has been built using `pingora-cache`, this may only bring Wasmer up to basic parity with other CDN offerings.
 In order to make the Wasmer Edge product stand out, further usability features will be needed that could include: